 The History Of Documentary Film Before 1900

-One could argue that the first films ever made were documentary films because they captured short snippets of real “actual” events, such as a boat pulling up to the dock or workers leaving a factory.
+When analyzing the history of documentary film, one could argue that the first films ever made were documentary films because they documented short snippets of real “actual” events, such as a boat pulling up to the dock or workers leaving a factory.

 The First Films By The Brothers Lumiere

-Next came the travelogues (“scenics”), which were popular the first couple decades of the 20th century.
+Next – after the “actualities”- came the travelogues (“scenics”), which were popular the first couple decades of the 20th century.
 They gave audiences the opportunity to see parts of the world previously unavailable to them as anything but photographs, if even that.
 While these were undoubtedly interesting, their focus was on places and people, rather than on arranging them into stories.

 1920s | History's First True Documentary Films

 The true spirit of documentary filmmaking first surfaced in Russia, in the 1920s, during the revolution with the Kino-eye Dziga Vertov and his group.
 Dziga Vertov was a young poet and film editor, who produced educative news that were a vital part of the struggle during the Russian revolution.
 Vertov came to believe passionately in the value of real life captured by the camera, and, in keeping with the spirit of the time, to abhor the stylized and artificial fictional presentation of life in the bourgeois cinema.